codefresh-io/docs.codefresh.io/_docs/runtime/hosted-runtime.md

   * [Download the CLI]({{site.baseurl}}/docs/clients/csdp-cli/).

 1. Uninstall the failed hosted runtime:
-  `cf runtime uninstall hosted-codefresh --force`
+  `cf runtime uninstall codefresh-hosted --force`
   where:
   `hosted-codefresh` is the name of your hosted runtime, automatically assigned by Codefresh.
 1. In the Codefresh UI, return to Codefresh [Home](https://g.codefresh.io/2.0/?time=LAST_7_DAYS){:target="\_blank"}.